Combinatorial invariants of finite metric spaces and the Wasserstein arrangement: Introduction

-We now summarize the main contributions of this article: \begin{enumerate} \item We introduce a \emph{Wasserstein arrangement} whose cells correspond to the combinatorial types of KRW polytopes.
-This arrangement builds upon the Gordon--Petrov description of the faces of KRW polytopes and could be of independent interest.
-Moreover, via the above connection to alcoved polytopes, intersecting this arrangement with the metric cone naturally yields the type-fan of symmetric alcoved polytopes.
+\begin{enumerate} \item The subdivision of the metric cone by combinatorial types of KRW polytopes is a (half-open) polyhedral fan: we call this the {\em type fan of KRW polytopes}.
+We introduce a \emph{Wasserstein arrangement} which refines the type fan of KRW polytopes.
+This arrangement builds upon the description of the faces of KRW polytopes given by Gordon and Petrov \cite{GordonPetrov} and may be of independent interest.
+Moreover, via the above connection to alcoved polytopes, intersecting this arrangement with the metric cone naturally yields a refinement of the type fan of symmetric alcoved polytopes.

 \item Using the computer algebra system \texttt{OSCAR}~\cite{OSCAR-book} together with the Julia package \texttt{CountingChambers.jl}~\cite{BEK23} and the software \texttt{TOPCOM}~\cite{Rambau} we obtain an enumeration of the combinatorial types of KRW polytopes of generic metrics on $n=4,5,6$ points.
-This is displayed in Table \ref{sim_table}, where the number of combinatorial types of generic KRW polytopes -- i.e., the number of chambers of the Wasserstein arrangement -- is shown in the column titled ``Labeled''.
-The column ``Unlabeled'' shows the number of combinatorial types up to combinatorial isomorphisms (where we are allowed to permute the vertices to obtain a combinatorial isomorphism), which is the number of chambers of the Wasserstein arrangement modulo the natural action of the symmetric group $S_n$ via coordinate permutation.
+This is displayed in \Cref{sim_table}, where the number of combinatorial types of generic KRW polytopes is shown in the column titled ``Labeled''.
+The column ``Unlabeled'' shows the number of combinatorial types up to combinatorial isomorphisms (where we are allowed to permute the elements in our metric space which induces an action on the KRW polytopes).
+The last column of this table shows the number of chambers of the Wasserstein arrangement which agrees with the number of combinatorial type of generic KRW polytopes up to $n\le 5$.
+This stems from the fact that for $n\ge 6$ the Wasserstein arrangement is a strict refinement of the type fan of KRW polytopes, see~\Cref{prop:refinement}.

-This table already shows that the subdivision of the metric cone by combinatorial types of KRW polytopes is much finer than the subdivision by tight spans as for $n=6$ there are $194,160$ different tight spans which up to symmetry come in $339$ orbits~\cite{SturmfelsYu}.
+This table shows that there are many more combinatorial types of KRW polytopes than there are of tight spans (\Cref{defIH}), as for $n=6$ there are 194,160 different tight spans which up to symmetry come in $339$ orbits~\cite{SturmfelsYu}.

+\item We clarify the relationship between KRW polytopes and tight spans by providing examples of five-point metrics with isomorphic tight spans and combinatorially different KRW polytopes and vice versa (\Cref{newthm}).
+Hence, the two fan structures on the metric cone induced by the tight spans and the KRW polytopes are not refinements of each other.
+For a comparison of the various fan structures we consider on the (pseudo)metric cone, with references to the relevant definitions see \Cref{fan_table}. \incomp{\not\asymp} \incomp{\#}